Updated: Mar 31

-If you want to fly, you have to have a medical FIRST.
-Students must have a valid FAA medical BEFORE they start flying, though there are some that interpret it as being required only prior to solo.
+If you want to fly, you should have a medical FIRST.
+Though there are some that interpret it as being required only prior solo, we feel that students should have a valid FAA medical BEFORE they start flying.
 Military pilots looking to get their FAA qualifications must have a valid military DD2992 or FAA medical before conducting their ATP check ride.
 This means if you are a military pilot and are currently in a “med down” or “grounded” status, then you will need a separate civilian FAA medical.

 The process is fairly simple: fill out the online application, schedule your exam and get your certificate.
 But like in so many other areas, simple does not mean easy.
 We have previously written on the importance of how to prepare and how to fail a FAA medical exam as well as how to choose an AME, but we haven’t previously walked you through the steps of a first time FAA medical exam.

 At Wingman Med, we think you should start with finding the doctor.
 The reason for this is once you submit your application online you only have 60 days to complete the exam with a physician.
 Because of this constraint, we feel it is a good idea to have a physician in mind and know what their scheduling timelines are before you start the online application.

 What is the best way to find an AME?
 The best way is to use our AME finder, Pilot Doctors which is based on the FAA database of qualified physicians, but much easier to use.
 With that said, we have found that there may be some outdated information in the database so it is worth your time to call in advance and verify they are still in practice and taking new clients for FAA medical exams.